db7894/jekyll-now/experience.md

 permalink: /experience/
 ---

+# Overview

+While you'll see that most of my experience is in research, I really care about making a concrete impact on the world around me and helping people live better lives.
+To that end, it's my goal to work in industry where I can do work that both speaks to me (on the level of my love for math, algorithms, and so on), but also has real-world uses and benefits for other people.

 ## Research

 Starting January 2019, I will be involved in the AMISTAD (Artificial Machine Intelligence = Search Targets Awaiting Discovery) lab with professor [George Montañez](http://www.cs.cmu.edu/~gmontane/), professor of Computer Science at Harvey Mudd College.
 The inspiration of the lab focuses on a framework for understanding Machine Learning that leverages aspects of statistical estimation, information theory, and algorithmic search.